Beaprofessor/Expense-Tracker/README.md

 # Expense-Tracker
- It is a expense tracker where we can track our expenses,
+ It is a expense tracker where we can track our expenses, u can add about different-different expenses in different categories.